ericoporto/ags-manual-wiki/ContactingTheDevelopers.md

 the answer without having to ask again!

-*NOTE:* If you want to provide your game as an attachment to demonstrate a problem you are having, PLEASE COMPRESS IT using WinZip, PKZIP, etc and send it as a zip file.
+*NOTE:* If you want to provide your game as an attachment to demonstrate a problem you are having, PLEASE COMPRESS IT using WinZip, PKZIP, etc. and send it as a zip file.

 **REMEMBER:** When you post a question to the forums, give it at least